mit-pdos/fscq/pldi-supplement/README.md

 This supplement includes the Coq implementation of CHL as part of the latest version of FSCQ, which we include with the authors' permission.
 Note that this is an in-progress version of FSCQ in which there are unproven theorems and some partial progress towards various features.
+Earlier versions of FSCQ (eg, the version described in the published paper) have been completely proven using CHL.

 Our purpose in providing this supplement is to present our contribution, the underlying CHL framework and demonstrate a significant program built using it.

 ## Finding code described in the paper